-1. NO cable, except the ORIGINAL AS SHIPPED ON A BRAND NEW /5, is to be internally lubricated.
-The bars clutch lever pivot, which is replaceable, is nylon or similar, do not lubricate.
+1. NO control cable, except the ACTUAL ORIGINAL (AS SHIPPED ON A BRAND NEW /5), is to be internally lubricated.
+The replaceable clutch lever pivot bushing is plastic, and is not to be lubricated.
 DO lubricate ALL cable barrel ends, OFTEN!!
 Barrel ends MUST rotate smoothly as the lever is moved.
 That INCLUDES the barrel end at the transmission-located and handlebars-located clutch levers.
-Be sure the clutch bars lever does NOT have excessive UP AND DOWN ANGULAR movement, if so, replace the pivot nylon bushing ...to be sure that the slot in the lever does not foul the cable strands!
+Be sure the clutch lever at the handlebars does NOT have excessive UP AND DOWN TWISTING ANGULAR movement, if so, replace the pivot nylon bushing ...to be sure that the slot in the lever does not foul the cable strands!
 AVOID bending the left throttle cable when checking the crankcase oil level via the dipstick.

 2. Electrical contacts can be treated with a silicone lubricant with acts as a protectant, but arguably one of the best contact treatments is Caig Laboratories "DeOxit".
 Clean to shiny before assembly.
-After that Caig treatment, Caig has a product for final treatment; but, silicone grease is OK ("dielectric grease"), but I recommend not getting grease into the bottom of the ignition coil towers (for inside of rubber covers, OK grease them very lightly).
+After that Caig treatment, Caig has a product for final treatment; but, silicone grease is OK ("dielectric grease"), but I recommend not getting grease into the bottom of the ignition coil towers (for inside of rubber covers, OK to grease them very lightly).
 Check my chemicals, etc., article for further contact treatment options.

 3. Check ALL GROUNDING WIRES nuts/bolts and that includes the one at the frame at the ignition coils (and sometimes horn) area.
 Check battery cable ends and appearance of the plastic/rubber covering for at least 2 inches from the battery.
 Be thorough, not just a quick glance.

 5. Some models may require special service, or shortened intervals.
 Paralever models require checking U-joints and transmission output regularly; Monolever's and Paralevers need the rear wheel drive bearing checked for free play.
-I recommend checking rear wheel on single-sided models (Monolever and Paralever) OFTEN for amount of feelable play, tire/wheel not touching the ground.
+I recommend checking the rear wheel on single-sided models (Monolever and Paralever) OFTEN for amount of feelable play, tire/wheel not touching the ground.
 Hands to 9:00 and 3:00; or, 12:00 and 6:00; push-pull angularly; and again in-out.
 0.020" max movement at the rim is BMW's spec.

 6. Once: Remove, during a regular oil change, the pan, oilscreen, pickup.
 Clean, replace gaskets, tighten things, etc. Will not be needed again until engine overhaul.
 Include an inspection for cracks on the pickup & boss.
-Use Loctite medium strength blue on bolts for fitments.
-New paper gasket(s).
-A drop of blue Loctite on threads of each bolt.
-I have an article on the details: http://bmwmotorcycletech.info/pangasket.htm
+Use Loctite medium strength blue on internal bolts for oil pickup fitments.
+New gasket(s).
+I have an article on the details: https://bmwmotorcycletech.info/pangasket.htm

 Revisions:01/04/2005: Fully updated with all prior revisions.